 Will the program prepare me to apply for a DNP program?

-Currently, the MSN in Health Systems Leadership, Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner tracks will prepare you to apply for Gonzaga University's Post-Master's Doctor of Nursing Practice Program.
+Currently, the MSN in Nursing Leadership in Healthcare, Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner tracks will prepare you to apply for Gonzaga University's Post-Master's Doctor of Nursing Practice Program.
 Students who are seeking further education should check the individual DNP/PhD program requirements for the various schools of interest.

 What are the requirements for admission to the MSN program?

-See most up to date requirements on the Application Requirements page.
+See most up to date requirements on the Eligibility & Admission page.

 How long do I have to complete my degree from the time I start?

 You must complete your Master of Science in Nursing (MSN) degree program within five years.